Aantonjoe12/EMA/Trend-following/ReadME.md

 1. Run the Python script: python Trend_Following.py

-2. Or open the Jupyter Lab to run the code interactively: jupyter lab Trend_Following.ipynb
+2. Or open Jupyter Lab, to run the code interactively: jupyter lab Trend_Following.ipynb

 3. The bot will fetch BTC/USDT data, calculate EMA, generate signals, backtest the strategy, and plot results.